 Minnesota's Reform 2020 demonstration waiver, authorized under section 1115 of the Social Security Act, provides federal waiver authority to implement key components of Minnesota's broader reform initiatives to promote independence, increase community integration and reduce reliance on institutional care for Minnesota's older adults.
+This is the state's demonstration year 12, first quarterly report for the period of July 1, 2024 through September 30, 2024.

-Federal waiver authority for the five-year demonstration was scheduled to expire on June 30, 2018.
-On July 19, 2017 the Minnesota Department of Human Services (DHS) submitted a request to renew the Reform 2020 waiver through June 30, 2021.
-The Reform 2020 waiver operated under a temporary extension through January 31, 2020.
-CMS approved the extension of the waiver on January 31, 2020 for the period February 1, 2020 through January 31, 2025.
+Federal waiver authority for the five-year demonstration was initially approved by the Centers for Medicare and Medicaid Services (CMS) on October 18, 2013 through June 30, 2018.
+On July 21, 2017, the Minnesota Department of Human Services (DHS) submitted an application to CMS to extend the waiver for the three-year period of July 1, 2018 through June 30, 2021.
+The Reform 2020 waiver operated under temporary extensions from July 1, 2018 through January 31, 2020.
+CMS approved an extension of the waiver on January 31, 2020 for the period of February 1, 2020 through January 31, 2025.
+On August 2, 2024, DHS submitted a waiver extension request for the five-year period of February 1, 2025 through January 31, 2030.
+The extension request is pending with CMS.